Announcing the 2019 Nommo Award Winners

 Recent Comments

-- Luis chamba on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 43 mins ago

-- Brian MacDonald on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 44 mins ago

-- Criusader75 on Jean-Luc’s New Admiral Uniform From Star Trek: Picard Means Flashbacks Are Coming 56 mins ago
+- cap-mjb on Jean-Luc’s New Admiral Uniform From Star Trek: Picard Means Flashbacks Are Coming 43 mins ago

-- mammam on As the Last I May Know 60 mins ago
+- Carina Santos on Hey, Star Wars: Episode IX — Don’t Retcon Rey Into a Skywalker 1 hour ago